brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Cozumel

 Cozumel is a relaxed Caribbean Island known for world-class scuba diving, reef-lined turquoise waters, and a slower pace that feels far away from the bustle of the mainland.
-I got the ferry from Playa Del Carmen and spent a few days snorkelling, enjoying the cool breeze and walking the long beaches.
+I got the ferry from Playa Del Carmen (where I saw the Danza de los Voladores) and spent a few days snorkelling, enjoying the cool breeze and walking the long beaches.
 This is where Kristian Blummenfelt recently broke the Ironman World Record, which appeared to be a source of pride with my accommodation being on Ironman Street.

 Ancient Cozumel was a site for pilgrims seeking blessings from Ixchel, the Goddess of Fertility.
 When the Spanish brought smallpox, the population fell to near zero and the island spent over a century as a hub for pirates.
 Around the time Mexicans began to resettle, Abraham Lincoln tried to buy it as a home for newly freed slaves, fearing having them live alongside previous slave owners.
 Mexico refused.
-I loved the museum in the town, which had a huge amount about the sea life and specific conservation efforts taking place on the island.
+I loved the museum in the town, which had displays about the sea life and conservation efforts that are central to the island.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca4.jpeg">